-The GSMA Mobile Money Certification is a global initiative to bring safer, more transparent, and more resilient financial services to millions of mobile money users around the world.
+The GSMA Mobile Money Certification is a global initiative to bring safe, transparent and resilient financial services to millions of mobile money users around the world.

 Over the past decade, mobile money has evolved from a niche product in a small number of markets to an emerging market phenomenon, bringing reliable financial services to previously unbanked populations.
 Mobile money has evolved into the leading payment platform for the digital economy in many emerging markets.
-With 690 million registered accounts as of December 2017, the industry is now processing over \$1 billion dollars a day.
+With 866 million registered accounts as of December 2018, the industry is now processing over \$1.3 billion dollars a day.